Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Tips:

-- Provide specific information to final consumers about your sustainability approach.
-You can use the Internet, social media and even product packaging to tell your story and promote the positive effects on the communities where the production takes place.
-This will be especially important for the younger consumers in Europe who want to know the story behind the brands they buy.
+- Provide specific information to end consumers about your sustainability approach.
+You can use your website, social media and even product packaging to tell your story and promote the positive effects on the communities where the production takes place.

-- Use environmental labelling schemes which are based on scientific evidence and recommended calculation methods.
-Labelling schemes should not be seen as marketing devices, but as a tool to encourage you and your suppliers and buyers to become more sustainable, and really take care of the planet.
+- Use environmental labelling schemes which are based on scientific evidence and recommended calculation methods such as a Product Environmental Footprint.
+Kindly note that labelling schemes should not be seen as a marketing strategy, but as a tool to encourage you and your suppliers and buyers to become more sustainable.

 3. Cost pressure is shifting consumers towards more efficient spending

 European consumers are being put to the test by the cost-of-living crisis that has been a constant presence since the end of the Covid-19 pandemic.
-The impact of the economic crisis that has spread throughout the entire continent has not been merely financial; it has also helped reshape consumer behaviour.
 One of the ways in which European consumers are adapting to turbulence is by embracing strategies and techniques that enable them to live more cost-efficient lives.

 Europe experiencing slow economic growth and high inflation